How to Groom Your Ass Hair Like a Gentleman

 In addition, long-term care requires action out of the shower.
 Whether you groom or not, every shower should be followed with an application of Crop Preserver.
 It’s crotch deodorant (and safe for your butt).
 Besides helping you manage sweat and moisture, it has a concoction that promotes healthy hair growth and resilient skin.
 Basically, it prevents your grooming from turning your hair and skin into sandpaper.
 It’s also easy to use.
-After you pat dry (rubbing sensitive skin with a towel is bad, guys), simply rub some of the deodorant into your below-belt skin.
+After you pat dry (rubbing sensitive skin with a towel is bad, guys), simply rub some of the deodorant into your below-waist skin.
 It’s designed to absorb quickly, so it doesn’t add significant time to your shower routine.

 The effects of Crop Preserver are amplified by an application of Crop Reviver.
 As the name implies, it exists to undermine the potential damage that stems from grooming.
 At minimum, you should use it for a few days after any grooming session.
 If you like it, it’s perfectly fine to use it on a daily basis.

 Going Beyond Your Ass